-U.S. Department of Justice (DOP), Office of Justice Programs (OJP) - Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART)
+U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART)

-Grant to a USA or territories nonprofit organization to design and execute a program to protect youth amateur athletes from all forms of abuse.
-Funding is intended to support the development of necessary investigatory tools, educational materials, and training policies and programs that can prevent abuse, and work to address abuse, once identified.
+Grant to a USA nonprofit organization to design and execute a program to protect youth amateur athletes from all forms of abuse.
+Applicants are advised that required registrations must be completed prior to applying.
+Funding is intended to support the development of investigatory tools, educational materials, and training policies and programs that can prevent and address abuse.

-With this solicitation, the SMART Office seeks applications for funding to include the following project activities designed to assist athletic programs of the United States Olympic Committee, each national governing body and each Paralympic sports organization:
+Goals: The goal of the KYAS program is to assist athletic programs of the United States Olympic & Paralympic Committee, each national governing body and each Paralympic sports organization.

 GrantWatch ID#: 183780